Including related provincial credits and benefits

 The GST/HST credit is a non-taxable quarterly payment that helps individuals and families with low and modest incomes offset all or part of the goods and services tax/harmonized sales tax (GST/HST) that they pay.

-You are eligible for this credit if, at the beginning of the month in which we make a payment (see When do we pay your credit?), you are a resident of Canada for income tax purposes, and at least one of the following applies:
+You are eligible for this credit if you are a resident of Canada for income tax purposes in the month before and at the beginning of the month in which we make a payment (see When do we pay your credit?), and at least one of the following applies:

 If you will turn 19 years of age before April 2015, you can apply for this credit on your 2013 income tax and benefit return.
 For more information, see Will you turn 19 years of age before April 2015?